compscitechlovers/Toronto-Homelessness/README.md

 The repo is structured as the following:

--   `inputs/data` contains the raw data as csv files.
+-   `inputs/data` contains all of the raw data such as csv files.

--   `outputs/paper` contains all of the important files such as the PDF of my paper, Quarto document written in R, and references files.
+-   `outputs` contains all of the important files such as the PDF of my paper, Quarto document written in R, and references files.

 -   `scripts` contains all the R scripts such as downloading the data from OpenDataToronto, Simulation, Testing, any other necessary files.